-We’ve been leaning into the cowboy culture that’s so classic Arizona recently with Kira’s recent trip to White Stallion Dude Ranch in southern Arizona and recently a few of us took our kids to the Professional Bull Riders performance at Gila River Arena.
+We’ve been leaning into the cowboy culture that’s so classic Arizona recently with Kira’s recent trip to White Stallion Dude Ranch in Southern Arizona and recently a few of us took our kids to the Professional Bull Riders performance at Gila River Arena to soak up Arizona Rodeo Life.

 Growing up in Arizona around rodeo, both Britt and Amy’s babies naturally had their first boots before they were a year old.
 In fact, growing up, Amy’s family planned their summer travels around the summer rodeo circuit and did a cabin rental to take part in rodeo week festivities (more on that from Grandma Ginger soon)—it’s so much more than just a three hour performance!